Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** I took a break from the challenge.
 I had a personal emergency and needed to rest for a few days.
 I'm back for these last days of the challenge, though.
 Feeling good.
 (Thanks, darling.)

+### Day 95: November 12, 2020 (BWMatching :heavy_check_mark: )

+**Today's Progress**: I finished the code for the BWMatching code, but I haven't test it enough.
+I'm also correcting my bwt_inverse code since it didn't pass the tests.
+I've already found a counter example so I just need some debugging time and the code will be ready.

+**Thoughts:** A hard day at home.
+I'm trying to carry on.
+Feeling worry and uncertain, but trying to regain control of the situation.

+### Day 96: November 13, 2020 (Debugging and Naïve suffix array)

+**Today's Progress**: I finished debugging my last two problems.
+I also finished coding a naïve algorithm for getting the suffix array of a text.

+**Thoughts:** A tiring day.
+Still worried, but I'm not losing the hope yet.
+Feeling tired and a a bit overwhelmed.